 8. Backups.
 Most free hosting providers don’t provide this feature, but if you’re paying some money, you should expect it.
-See if the company takes automatic backups of your website often, and make sure they will be easily accessible to you whenever you might need it.
+See if the company takes automatic backups of your website often, and make sure they will be easily accessible to you for free whenever you might need it.

 9. Pricing.
 Does the pricing make sense in comparison to what you are getting?
 Compare the company of interest to other companies, and see what the others give you for your money.
 Depending on your budget, this may be the most important!

 10. Support.
 No matter if you are an expert or not, everyone needs some help sometimes.
 Making sure a support team (Or even an active community forum) can make all the difference when you get stuck or need a little help.
 This is normally near the top of my top priority list whenever I search for something.